maksuco/helpers/README.md

 # Helpers

-This package helps manage analytics and counts.
+This package has a few php helpers, for everyday tasks

 ## Installation